YajuanLin/yajuanlin.github.io/contact.md

 layout: page
 ---

-PhD student positions available.
+PhD student and lab tech positions available.
 If you are interested in joining our lab, contact the PI for opportunities.

-Office@ Tidal Hall 231
+Office@ Tidal Hall 231,
 6300 Ocean Dr.,
 Corpus Christi, TX 78412

 Email: yajuan.lin@tamucc.edu

-PhD student and lab technitian positions available.
-If you are interested in joining our lab, contact the PI for opportunities.